hbordersTwitch/capacitor-server-url-fragment-bug/capacitor-spike/README.md

-# Demonstrates Capacitor working normally with a server.url
+# Demonstrates Capacitor bug with a server.url that contains a fragment

 For Capacitor issue: https://github.com/ionic-team/capacitor/issues/7596